phoenixframework/phoenix/guides/asset_management.md

 ## Images, fonts, and external files

-`esbuild` has support for external files.
-If you reference a static path to a font or an image in your `.css` file(s), `esbuild` will ignore these paths.
-This is Phoenix's default configuration:
+If you reference an external file in your CSS or JavaScript files, `esbuild` will attempt to validate and manage them, unless told otherwise.

-Put images in `priv/static/images` and reference them from `/images`:
+For example, imagine you want to reference `priv/static/images/bg.png`, served at `/images/bg.png`, from your CSS file:

 ```css
 body {